Farindra968/JavaScript/ReadMe.md

 - Let

     let (Block-scoped & Mutable)
-    - Block-scoped (exists only inside {} blocks).- Can be updated, but not re-declared in the same scope.
+    - Block-scoped (exists only inside {} blocks).
+    - Can be updated, but not re-declared in the same scope.
     - Hoisted but not initialized.

             example: